Curious about the Italian culture? Learn more about our Homestay Immersion program in Italy!

 During the homestay immersion in Italy, accommodation is provided by an Italian host family, with full board.

 During their short stay in Italy, students will have the opportunity to spend their weeks with a volunteer host family.
-During this time, you will be able to share your culture with them, and they will be also expecting you to learn and get involved with day to day family activities.
+During this time, you will be able to share your culture with them, and they will also be expecting you to learn and get involved with day-to-day family activities.

-The volunteer family hosts the student on a full board basis.
-We will place the student with a carefully selected Italian family or families, for the duration of the program.
-Host families are interviewed at home, to insure that they have the capacity and economic resources to properly host a teenage exchange student.
+We will place the student with a carefully selected Italian family or families for the duration of the program.
+Host families are interviewed at home to ensure that they have the capacity and economic resources to properly host a teenage exchange student.
 Host families come from varied social and economic backgrounds, and live in a variety of locations (in a big town, in a small city, in a village or on a farm...).
 Wherever the student’s host family lives, there are wonderful things to discover and absorb.

 Homestay immersion in Italy: September and January intakes.